 Joshua Wilson is the editor of Hattiesburg Publishing in south Mississippi.
-In that role, he oversees daily editorial and production operations for The Pine Belt News, the most-read newspaper in the Hub City, and also manages operations of Signature Magazine, the premier lifestyles magazine in south Mississippi.
-He also oversees the publication of numerous special sections and serves as host of The Pine Belt News Podcast.
-New episodes are available each Thursday afternoon through Apple Podcasts and Spotify.
+In that role, he oversees editorial and production operations for The Pine Belt News, the most-read newspaper in the Hub City, and also manages operations for Signature Magazine, the premier lifestyles magazine for south Mississippi.
+Additionally, he manages numerous annual publications, including visitor’s guides Here’s Hattiesburg and The Petal Guide, and serves as host of The Pine Belt News Podcast.

 Prior to joining Hattiesburg Publishing in February 2020, he was the director of marketing and communications at United Way of South Mississippi and the Gulf Coast Community Foundation.
 He has also headed marketing and public relations efforts for Merchants Foodservice, the 12th-largest foodservice distributor in the United States, and for Munn Enterprises, a Mississippi-based supplier of signs and other visual communication tools.

 Wilson is the founder and president of the William Carey University Pine Belt alumni chapter.
 He is a member of the Hattiesburg Downtown Association and the Hattiesburg Historic Neighborhood Association, and he serves on the steering committee for the Pine Belt chapter of the National Alliance on Mental Illness, also known as NAMI.